Irwin Suall: Career

-Born in 1924 on East Broadway [in a former hospital now functioning as the Bialystoker Home for the Aging] on the Lower East Side to immigrant parents,[Abraham,a Russian emigre and Flora - maiden name Rosen - Poland] Suall grew up in Brownsville, Brooklyn, and graduated from Samuel Tilden High School.
+Suall was born in 1924 on East Broadway in a former hospital (now functioning as the Bialystoker Home for the Agingon the Lower East Side) to immigrant parents, Abraham (a Russian emigre) and Flora (maiden name Rosen, from Poland).
+Suall grew up in Brownsville, Brooklyn, and graduated from Samuel Tilden High School.
 After briefly attending Brooklyn College, Suall joined the Merchant Marines in 1945, for three years.
 While a Merchant Marine, he visited Jewish refugees from Nazi-occupied Europe living in squalor in Shanghai.
 This experience left an indelible impression on him.
 After his stint in the Merchant Marines, Suall studied at Ruskin College, Oxford on a Fulbright scholarship.
 He graduated with a BA in political science in 1950.
-It was during his time at Oxford that he met fellow student and future wife Sarah Mountain.
+It was during his time at Oxford that Suall met fellow student and future wife Sarah Mountain.

 Suall joined the Young Peoples Socialist League as a teenager.
 When he returned to the U.S. after studying in England, he briefly worked as head of public relations for the Jewish Labor Committee, education director for the International Ladies Garment Workers Union and national secretary for the Socialist Party–Social Democratic Federation.
 In the latter capacity, he was instrumental in convincing Norman Thomas and others to allow individual members of the Independent Socialist League, sometimes known as Shatchmanites, to join with the party.
 During that period, Suall was ejected from the Soviet consulate in New York when he and William Lusk tried to present a protest to Arkady Sobolev, the USSR's representative to the United Nation's.
 They were protesting the execution of Imre Nagy, Nicolas Gimes and other Hungarians.